 If there is an LDAP client configured and applied to the origin SVM, then the best practice is to configure the same LDAP client configuration at the FlexCache.
 The same LDAP domain is needed for UNIX-style volumes because of the possibility of UID and GID conflicts in the two LDAP domains.
-LDAP referrals can find the correct information.
-However, the risk of UID and GID conflicts is higher if you rely on referrals to provide the same information rather than configuring ONTAP to contact the LDAP domain directly.
+LDAP referrals can find the correct information, but the risk of UID and GID conflicts is higher if you rely on referrals to provide the same information rather than configuring the ONTAP LDAP client at the cache to contact the same LDAP domain as the origin directly.
 The same holds true for local UNIX users and groups.
 If there are users or group configured for access at the origin SVM, this access permission must be replicated at the FlexCache SVM.